beamer-bridge/beamer/docs/source/whitepaper.rst

 parallel claims until Charles no longer contests one of them, or there is enough accumulated stake from Charles on the multiple challenges for Bob to do an L1 resolution.
 In any case, Bob will be able to prove his rightful claim before Charles' claim reach the end of its period.
+The time constraint described in the previous example also holds in this case.

 Claims that cannot be filled
 ++++++++++++++++++++++++++++